Key lime pie

-Key lime pie is an American dessert pie.
-It is made of lime juice, egg yolks, and sweetened condensed milk.
-It may be served with no topping, topped with a meringue topping made from egg whites, or with whipped cream; it may be cooked in a pie crust, graham cracker crust, or no crust.
+Key lime pie is a type of Floridian dessert pie.
+It is made of Key lime juice, egg yolks, and sweetened condensed milk.
+It may be served with no topping, with a meringue topping made from egg whites, or with whipped cream.
+Traditionally, Key lime pie is made using a graham cracker crust.
+It may be made with or without baking in a pie crust or without crust.
 The dish is named after the small Key limes, which are more aromatic than the common Persian limes, and which have yellow juice.
-The filling in a Key lime pie is typically yellow because of the egg yolks.
+The filling in a Key lime pie is yellow because ripe key limes are yellow.

-The filling is made similarly to a Magic Lemon cream pie, by simply mixing the ingredients without cooking: the proteins of the egg yolks and condensed milk and the acidic lime juice curdle, thickening the mixture without baking.
-Today, Key lime pies are usually baked to pasteurize the eggs and thicken the filling further.
+The filling is made similarly to a Magic Lemon cream pie, by mixing the ingredients without cooking: the proteins of the egg yolks and condensed milk and the acidic lime juice curdle, thickening the mixture without baking.
+The pies are usually baked to pasteurize the eggs and thicken the filling further.

 History

 Key lime pie is probably derived from the "Magic Lemon Cream Pie" published in a promotional brochure by Borden, a producer of condensed milk, in 1931.
 The recipe is attributed to Borden's fictional spokesperson, Jane Ellison, and includes condensed milk, lemon juice and rind, and egg yolks.
 It is covered with meringue, baked, and served cold.
 According to the pastry chef Stella Parks, users of the recipe altered it with local ingredients; she describes it as "a stunning reminder of how deeply America's traditions are shaped by advertising".
+In the 1980s, food writer John Egerton dated the presence of key lime pie in the Florida Keys to at least the 1890s, a dating author Jean Anderson characterized as credible due to nature of refrigeration standards of the time.

-A "Tropical Lime Chiffon Pie", using condensed milk and egg yolks, is documented in a 1933 Miami newspaper article.
+A "Tropical Lime Chiffon Pie", using condensed milk and egg yolks was documented in a 1933 Miami newspaper article.
 An "icebox lime pie", was mentioned as a specialty of the Florida Keys in 1935. and a recipe under the name "Key Lime Pie" was published in 1940.

 No earlier solid sources are known, despite appeals to the public.
 A 1927 Key West Women's Club cookbook does not mention the recipe.
 A 1926 restaurant menu includes "lime pie", but it is unclear what it was.
 Various accounts claim that it was known earlier, but none were recorded before 1933.
-A widely-reported story claims that William Curry's cook Aunt Sally invented it in the late 19th century.
-But there is no evidence for this, and the oldest version of this story dates to only 1895, in promotional materials for a Bed and Breakfast in Curry's former house.
+A widely reported story claims that William Curry's cook Aunt Sally invented it in the late 19th century.
+But there is no evidence for this, and the oldest version of this story dates to only 1995, in promotional materials for a Bed and Breakfast in Curry's former house.

 It was in the 1950s that Key lime pie was promoted as Florida's "most famous treat" and in 1987 as "the greatest of all regional American desserts."